Marcell Ozuna Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 16th in the league.
+- The Padres pitching staff is 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Padres have the 14th-ranked team ERA among all league pitching staffs (4.29).
+- The Padres' 4.16 team ERA ranks 12th across all MLB pitching staffs.

-- The Padres rank 12th in baseball in home runs allowed (17 total, one per game).
+- Padres pitchers combine to rank 13th in baseball in home runs surrendered (18 total, one per game).

-- Weathers (1-0) takes the mound for the Padres to make his third start this season.
+- Snell makes the start for the Padres, his fourth of the season.
+He is 0-2 with a 7.62 ERA and 16 strikeouts in 13 2/3 innings pitched.

-- The lefty last pitched on Tuesday against the New York Mets, when he went five innings, allowing one earned run while giving up three hits.
+- The left-hander's most recent appearance was on Wednesday against the New York Mets, when he tossed five innings, surrendering four earned runs while allowing six hits.

+- The 30-year-old has put up a 7.62 ERA and 11.1 strikeouts per nine innings in three games this season, while allowing a batting average of .327 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.